Stone Cottage Inn Overview

 This place has personality.

-Despite being over 170 years old, at Stone Cottage Inn you will still enjoy the full range of modern conveniences, including a fully equipped kitchen, an entertainment center with a DVD player, Satellite television, and Wi-fi.
-Capable of sleeping 12 people, it comes with a queen bed in the master bedroom, a full bed in the second bedroom, sleeper sofas in both the living room and walk-out basement, and one full and two twin beds in the loft — a fun and ideal place for children to sleep.
+Despite approaching 200 years old, at Stone Cottage Inn you will still enjoy the full range of modern conveniences, including a fully equipped kitchen, an entertainment center with a DVD player, Satellite television, and Wi-fi.
+Capable of sleeping 12 people, it comes with a queen bed in the master bedroom, a queen bed in the second bedroom, sleeper sofas in both the living room and walk-out basement, and one full and two twin beds in the loft — a fun and ideal place for children to sleep.
 The screened-in porch, surrounded by a lovely brick walkway and garden, is an ideal spot to spend a quiet afternoon reading or enjoy a beautiful Ohio sunset.

 Facts About The Cottage